 With continuous deployment, Netlify attempts to ignore builds when they're not required, only building when your site requires it.

 Depending on your Branches settings, any time there is a change in a linked repository, Netlify tries to determine whether there are changes in the site’s base directory by comparing the last known version of the files in that directory.
 If no change is detected, the build system cancels and essentially skips the build, returning early from the build process.
-This ignore builds behavior is available for sites linked to a Git repo after October 3rd, 2019.

 To override the default behavior described above, you can use the

 ignore attribute in the Netlify configuration file.
 This setting allows you to specify a Bash command that runs from the base directory and determines whether or not the site needs rebuilding.

 ignore command provides custom, programmatic control over builds.
 It can prevent bot-triggered builds, for example, or limit production deploys to certain days of the week.
 It can also account for times when you may still want to run a build when there’s a change outside of a base directory, for example, if there’s a change to

 - An exit code of

 1indicates the contents have changed, so if your command returns

 1the build process continues as usual.
 An exit code of